 Where to get your vaccine

-Vaccinations for eligible residents are are available via your GP practice.
+Vaccinations for eligible residents are available via your GP practice.

 Some pharmacies are offering walk-in Covid-19 vaccinations throughout the campaign period.
-For information on what pharmacies near you offer walk-in appointments please chose the correct link below.
+For information on what pharmacies near you offer walk-in appointments please choose the correct link below.

 Vaccination in mid Essex (Brentwood, Chelmsford and Maldon) Vaccinations in north east Essex (Braintree, Colchester and Tendring) Vaccinations in south east Essex (Castle Point, Rochford and Southend) Vaccinations in south west Essex (Basildon and Thurrock) Vaccinations in west Essex (Epping, Harlow and Uttlesford)